tascott/london-doodles-decap/content/home.md

       Vaccination record

       A detailed daily routine to help ease the transition into your home

-      Most importantly, you'll have our ongoing support for the lifetime of your dog.
     icon: inventory_2
   - title: Lifetime support
-    description: We are always available to answer any questions, for any time during your dogs life.
-We love watching our puppies grow and the updates are fantastic.
-We also welcome our dogs back to us at any point in their life if you feel you can't keep your dog.
+    description: >-
+      Our commitment to you and your puppy doesn’t end when they leave our home.
+      We’re here for you throughout your dog’s entire life—whether you need advice on training, grooming, nutrition, or simply have a question along the way..

+      We absolutely love receiving updates and watching our puppies grow and thrive with their new families—it’s one of the most rewarding parts of what we do.

+      Should your circumstances ever change, we will always welcome one of our dogs back into our care—no matter their age.
+All of our puppies’ microchips are dual registered to us as an added safeguard, ensuring that if any of them ever end up in rescue or picked up by a dog warden we can help to reunite.
     icon: schedule
 gallery:
   title: Previous Litters